kalendar/research_assistant_agent/README.md

 * Edit the prompt in the prompt_template.txt file so the agent knows what to look for when reading through abstracts.

 # Using the Agent
 * Run the agent from the command line with `python research_assistant_agent.py`.
-I recommend piping the output to a file, like `python research_assistant_agent.py > 11-12-2024.txt`.
-* When the agent is done, browse through the text file to read the abstracts the agent classified as relevant.
-Then you can decide which full articles to read.
-(I like to keep the prompt a little loose so it over-matches rather than tighening it up so it under-matches.
-I'd rather read a couple of extra irrelevant abstracts than miss a relevant one.)
+* Output is written to a date-named CSV file you can post-process however you like.
+The first column in the CSV includes a Yes or No, representing whether the reviewed article fit the review criteria outlined in the prompt_template.txt.